 - CEO Doesn’t like Sales — and The Hunt.
 This is just me.
 But if you don’t really want to sell.
 To go hunt that bigger deal, that better logo.
 I’m out.
 The converse is, a bad arse hacker/engineer that has also learned to love sales.
 Well then, that combo — that’s something special.

 - Don’t Understand How I Can Help.
 This is also just me.
 But if I’m not sure I can truly help move the needle, then I feel like fungible capital again.
 I don’t want to be that.
 If I can’t help you recruit a management team, help you drive upmarket, promote you, help you scale … then that means there’s someone better than me out there for you.
 This is also why it’s harder for me to invest if at least the CEO isn’t the Bay Area, ideally full-time, but at least, half-time.

 - Not Aggressive Enough.
 Follow up.
 Get me what I need.
 Don’t be reactive.
 If you are too passive, then … can you really sell?
 Can you really compete?
 Maybe.
 But I worry.

-- Bad Crazy.
+- Wrong Kind of Crazy.
 You have to be “good crazy” to build a Unicorn.
 It’s just way too hard.
 You have to recruit too many people, suffer too many dramas, too many near deaths, too many cancelled deals, too many lost partnerships.
 You have to be good crazy to build a unicorn.
-Anyone sane will sell before that 🙂 But be respectful.
+Anyone sane will sell before that. 🙂 But be respectful.
 Be aggressive, but not a stalker.
 Follow up once a week, but not once an hour.
 Make me believe you will drag the team to the summit.

 This is just me.
 Others feel differently.
 But if you see just a few weaknesses on this list in yourself, maybe, make 1 or 2 changes.
 I think your fundraising will go much better if you do.